Bend, Oregon: Sustainable practices

 In 2016, Bend adopted the Transportation System Plan, which is a 20-year plan that strives to achieve a healthy, equitable future for the entire community.
 The city is using community input to help this plan move forward, using experiments and data to drive their decisions on how people move within the city while incorporating land use throughout.

 In July 2019, Oregon State University Cascade launched a ride share program as part of a study called Ride Bend, which was active until March 2020.
 Ride Bend hired the transit company Downtowner to help set up and implement an on demand, app based, electric van service in Bend's west side.
 Part of Ride Bend's study was to see whether people prefer sharing rides to get to their destination over fixed bus routes.

 Ride Bend noticed that few people were using public transportation within the city, and many bus systems, such as Cascades East Transit, had to cancel their services because not enough people were taking the bus.
 Ride Bend not only succeeded in getting people to use public transportation again, effectively helping with traffic calming, but they also brought people to broader areas within the city.

 An estimated 40,000 people have moved to Bend since the Transportation System Plan was written, and most of them brought cars with them.

-While Ride Bend is directly addressing carbon emissions, plenty of other businesses surrounding Bend are reducing the amount of impact a car has on the environment after its use.
-Tires can be processed and reused, batteries and oil can be treated so no toxic waste gets put into the surface runoff in the streets and landfill.

-While the Transportation System Plan just began in 2016, the city looks towards a 20-year investment in creating a brighter future in transportation use and waste management.